 Since opening their tiny 18-seater yiros shop on Seaview Road in Grange in 2016, Tony Yialas and Tracey Barnes’s Cheeky Greek has been packed out with customers every summer.
-Now, since the success of their seaside takeaway joint, the couple have opened another – a five-minute drive down the road – at Henley Beach.
+Now the couple has opened another – a five-minute drive down the road – at Henley Beach.

-The new digs opened last week near Henley Square, in a former pizza bar.
+The new digs opened in early April near Henley Square, in a former pizza bar.
 The couple has also taken over the old chiropractor next door to extend the space into a large 50-seater restaurant.

 “We saw an opportunity down at Henley Square to do something a bit different and offer people something new,” Yialas tells Broadsheet.
 “We wanted a place where people could walk in, grab a yiros and take it down to the grass or the beach.”